ElementoLab/covid-metabolomics/notes.md

 ### TODO

-Clear heatmap of what is changing
+Clear rank vs fold + heatmap of what is changing

 Enrichment analysis

 Intubation treatment -> propofol has high lipid concentration See relationship between intubation and metabolite changes